Audrey M. Bernstein

 Research to Prevent Blindness

-Corneal wound healing begins when cells (fibroblasts) migrate into the wound site.
-Upon reaching the wound, fibroblasts begin producing repair matrix and differentiate into contractile cells (myofibroblasts) that adhere to the surrounding matrix and pull the matrix fibers together, closing the wound.
-Proper spacing and alignment of fibers is essential for an optically clear tissue.
-In a regeneratively healed wound, myofibroblasts disappear by apoptosis, whereas the persistence of myofibroblasts results in the overproduction of extracellular matrix and excessive contraction, leading to scarring.
-Regulation of both fibroblast migration and myofibroblast differentiation are critical for promoting regenerative repair.
+Corneal wound healing begins when cells (fibroblasts) migrate into the wound site producing repair matrix.
+TGFb induces these fibroblasts to differentiate into contractile cells (myofibroblasts) that adhere to the surrounding matrix and pull the matrix fibers together, closing the wound.
+However, the persistence of myofibroblasts results in the overproduction of extracellular matrix, excessive contraction, and an autocrine loop of TGFb activity that leads to scarring.
+Our earlier research identified a role for proteases in modulating myofibroblast differentiation and persistence (see references below).

 - Cell adhesion and extracellular matrix